borjkhani/digital-CV/README.md

 [Click to view simulation results]()

-__Design and Optimization of Radial Basis Function Neural Networks for Farsi Handwritten Number Recognition:__
+__Design and Analysis of Neural Networks for Farsi Handwritten Number Recognition:__
-Developed and implemented a custom *Radial Basis Function (RBF)* neural network to classify Farsi handwritten numbers into 10 categories using a dataset from CECM.
-The project explored the impact of critical design parameters on classification performance, including the number of neurons, location of Gaussian centers, and covariance matrix properties.
-Key contributions and insights include: *1) Network Design and Learning Algorithms:* Implemented a custom RBF neural network in MATLAB, avoiding built-in NN toolboxes.
-Utilized steepest descent algorithms for optimizing output layer weights and Gaussian parameters.
-Explored the effects of shared versus separate variances for Gaussian neurons on convergence speed and classification accuracy.
+Developed and implemented custom neural network architectures (*RBF* and *MLP*) in MATLAB to classify Farsi handwritten numbers into 10 categories using a dataset from CECM.
+The projects focused on exploring network architectures, optimization techniques, and feature conditioning to improve classification performance.
+Key contributions include:
+*Custom RBF Neural Network:* Designed and optimized an RBF neural network without using MATLAB's NN toolbox.
+Utilized steepest descent algorithms for training output layer weights and Gaussian parameters.
+Compared the effects of shared versus separate variances on convergence speed and classification accuracy.
+Integrated k-means clustering to initialize Gaussian centers and covariance matrices, with further optimization through steepest descent algorithms.
+Investigated the trade-off between the number of neurons and classification performance to reduce network complexity while maintaining accuracy.
-*2) Parameter Optimization:* Conducted trial-and-error experiments to determine the optimal number of hidden layer neurons.
-Limited variances to predefined bounds to ensure numerical stability.
-*3) Clustering Approaches:* Integrated k-means clustering to initialize Gaussian centers and covariance matrices.
-Compared performance between input-space and class-specific clustering.
-*4) Performance Analysis:* Demonstrated the trade-offs between neuron count and classification accuracy, achieving optimal performance with reduced complexity.
-Highlighted the benefits of input-output clustering for enhanced convergence speed and accuracy.
-This project underscored the flexibility and effectiveness of RBF networks for pattern recognition tasks, particularly in handling high-dimensional handwritten data.
-[Click to view code and detailed report]()
+*Custom MLP Neural Network:* Built and trained a multi-layered perceptron (MLP) classifier, using one and two hidden layers, with steepest descent and conjugate gradient algorithms for optimization.
+Conducted a detailed comparison of learning algorithms, including Back Propagation, Full Propagation, and Conjugate Gradient, in terms of convergence speed, numerical complexity, and classification performance.
+Explored the impact of feature conditioning by comparing results from 50 raw features versus nine derived features.
+Identified optimal neuron counts for hidden layers through trial and error, using metrics like mean squared error (MSE), confusion matrices, and correct classification rates (CCR).
+Benchmarked the MLP classifier against other methods, including Bayes optimal classifiers, k-NN density estimation, and SVMs, highlighting strengths and limitations in learning convergence and classification accuracy.
+These projects demonstrated advanced neural network design and analysis skills, emphasizing the ability to optimize architectures, implement custom learning algorithms, and evaluate performance against established machine learning benchmarks [Click to view code and detailed report]().